openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 This starts the serial execution of all defined scenarios.
-In a "production" environment, a grid engine could be used to queue all simulations and run them in parallel [#]_; the script is configured to work together with the SunGridEngine_ e.g. with the command instead:
+In a "production" environment, a grid engine could be used to queue all simulations and run them in parallel; the script is configured to work together with the SunGridEngine_ e.g. with the command instead:

 .. code-block:: bash

-   $ ./simcontrol.py --execute-scenarios --restrict-state=NotQueued
+   $ ./simcontrol.py --queue-scenarios --restrict-state=NotQueued

 .. rubric:: Footnotes

-.. [#] Optionally, if you use the SunGridEngine_, you can modify the ``simcontrol.py``
-       in order boost the priority of our simulations by editing the ``estimated cpu time`` from the default value of 100 hours to 1h in the following lines:
+..
+Optionally, if you use the SunGridEngine_, you can modify the ``simcontrol.py`` in order boost the priority of our simulations by editing the ``estimated cpu time`` from the default value of 100 hours to 1h.
+Find the appropriate line by looking for 'cpu-time' or the number `100`.

 .. _SunGridEngine: http://gridengine.sunsource.net/